-- Extremely variable loads with high peaks in energy demand.
+- Extremely variable loads with high peaks in energy demand

-- High sensible and latent heat gains due to people, food preparation and presentation, as well as any gas venting requirements.
+- High sensible and latent heat gains due to people, food preparation, and presentation, as well as any gas venting requirements

-- Potential for unbalanced air flow conditions in areas adjacent to kitchens and in smoking and non-smoking areas.
+- Potential for unbalanced air flow conditions in areas adjacent to kitchens

-- Air flow should be from the eating areas into the kitchen area to avoid odor contamination, and heat migration during hot weather.
+- Air flow should be from the eating areas into the kitchen area to avoid odor contamination and heat migration during hot weather

-- Heavy influx of outdoor air through entrances, especially during peak hours.
+- Heavy influx of outdoor air through entrances, especially during peak hours

-In the Quick Service Dining category, which includes lunchrooms, cafeterias, snack bars, fast food chains and coffee shops, the emphasis is on speed.
+In the Quick Service Dining category, which includes lunchrooms, cafeterias, snack bars, fast food chains, and coffee shops, the emphasis is on speed.

 These facilities generally have higher illumination levels, and the lighting is uniform throughout the dining area.
 This creates a feeling of economy and efficiency.
-Besides incandescent lamps, triphosphor and compact fluorescents are good choices.
+Besides incandescent lamps, triphosphor, and compact fluorescents are good choices.